max630/git-push-update/README.md

 ##CVCS vs `push-update`

-Some kind of cheatsheet which provides analogs for centralized VCS, svn here for example which should be most familiar for everybody.
+Some kind of cheatsheet which provides analogs for centralized VCS, svn here for example.

 |             |svn|`push-update` with merges|`push-update` with rebases|
 |-------------|---|-------------------------|--------------------------|